Utah Spinal Cord and Neck Injury Lawyers

 Our nationally recognized spinal cord injury law firm has an extensive, proven track record of successfully representing victims of catastrophic injuries.
 We have the skills and resources to build a strong, persuasive case for the financial recovery you need to get the best possible care.
 Our seasoned litigators are known for going toe-to-toe with large insurance companies on behalf of accident victims who deserve the relentless pursuit of justice.

 If you have sustained a spinal cord injury caused by someone else’s negligence, talk to a compassionate and skilled attorney at Swenson & Shelley today.
 We’ll review your best options in a free, no-obligation consultation.

 Can You File a Personal Injury Claim After a Spinal Cord Injury?

-You may be entitled to file a spine injury claim if your injury occurred in an accident or other incident that was caused by another party’s carelessness or other wrongdoing.
-For example, if you were hurt in a truck accident caused by a negligent driver, this could give rise to a personal injury claim.
-As part of your spinal cord injury claim, you will also need to show the financial and personal losses that you have suffered.
+You may be entitled to file a spine injury claim if your injury occurred in an accident or other incident caused by another party’s carelessness or wrongdoing.
+For example, if you were hurt in a truck accident caused by a negligent driver, this could lead to a personal injury claim.
+As part of your spinal cord injury claim, you must also show the financial and personal losses you have suffered.
 This would include medical bills, loss of income, pain and suffering, and other tangible or intangible losses.

 What Can You Be Compensated for in a Spinal Cord Injury Claim?

-Through a spinal cord injury claim, you may be entitled to pursue financial recovery for your expenses, losses, and future needs.
+You may be entitled to pursue financial recovery for your expenses, losses, and future needs through a spinal cord injury claim.
 Compensation for a spinal cord injury may cover: